scottschrum79-design/timeoutchef.com/_recipes/salmon-and-leek-chowder.md

 ## Notes

 - If you do not have chicken stock or bouillon to make stock you can use water, but the stock gives the chowder added flavor.
-Also if you do not want your chowder thick and want a soup style instead leave out the butter and flou r mixture as well as the crea m.
+Also if you do not want your chowder thick and want a soup style instead leave out the butter and flour mixture as well as the cream.